Check-Cap (NASDAQ:CHEK) Stock Rating Lowered by Zacks Investment Research

 According to Zacks, “Check Cap Ltd. is a medical diagnostics company.
 The company is engaged in the development of an ingestible imaging capsule for the screening of colorectal cancer.
 Check Cap Ltd. is based in Mount Carmel, Israel. “

-Several other equities analysts have also recently issued reports on CHEK.
+CHEK has been the topic of several other research reports.
+Dawson James raised Check-Cap from a neutral rating to a buy rating in a research note on Monday, February 7th.
 HC Wainwright reiterated a buy rating and set a $3.00 price target on shares of Check-Cap in a research report on Tuesday, October 19th.
-Dawson James upgraded Check-Cap from a neutral rating to a buy rating in a research report on Monday, February 7th.

-Several large investors have recently added to or reduced their stakes in the stock.
+Several hedge funds have recently modified their holdings of the company.
 Two Sigma Securities LLC purchased a new stake in Check-Cap during the third quarter valued at about $44,000.
 UBS Group AG lifted its stake in Check-Cap by 5,112.4% during the third quarter.
 UBS Group AG now owns 52,124 shares of the medical research company’s stock valued at $46,000 after buying an additional 51,124 shares in the last quarter.
 Millennium Management LLC purchased a new stake in Check-Cap during the fourth quarter valued at about $44,000.
 Goldman Sachs Group Inc. lifted its stake in Check-Cap by 784.5% during the third quarter.
 Goldman Sachs Group Inc. now owns 89,329 shares of the medical research company’s stock valued at $78,000 after buying an additional 79,230 shares in the last quarter.
-Finally, GSA Capital Partners LLP purchased a new stake in Check-Cap during the fourth quarter valued at about $206,000.
-Institutional investors and hedge funds own 4.67% of the company’s stock.
+Finally, ARK Investment Management LLC lifted its stake in Check-Cap by 6.8% during the fourth quarter.
+ARK Investment Management LLC now owns 3,257,788 shares of the medical research company’s stock valued at $2,198,000 after buying an additional 207,260 shares in the last quarter.
+Institutional investors own 4.67% of the company’s stock.

 About Check-Cap